 Aguayo received chances from the Chicago Bears, Carolina Panthers and Los Angeles Chargers, who chose Caleb Sturgis as their starter in 2018, but was never able to stick with a team after his first full season.

-The 26-year-old last signed a contract two years ago, but what is he up to now?
+The 27-year-old second-round draft pick last signed a contract two years ago, but what is he up to now?

 Roberto Aguayo Now